That Which Gave Chase

 Mush your dog sled across cruel Arctic wastelands, driven onwards by a brisk and intense companion, who hired you to take him back to some remote spot, where it becomes apparent he had some sort of revelation, or maybe a breakdown.

 The low-res, dithered presentation conveys the harsh, blinding conditions, as you struggle to make out details through the relentless wind and ice.
-Smash cuts disorient you, making the days and nights of the journey blur into one another, leaving only fragmentary, disjointed memories: sledding across the ice; nights in crude wooden huts, collapsing into rough bunks; righting the sled while your companion curses you for a fool; silent moments alone, outside in the dark; mounting the sled before dawn.
-The sense is of endless, exhausting time spent covering the distance, through punishing conditions, and it's surprisingly evocative.
+The days and nights of the journey blur into one another, leaving you only fragmentary, disjointed memories: sledding across the ice; arriving at crude wooden huts for the night; mounting the sled before dawn; collapsing into rough bunks; righting the sled while your companion curses you for a fool; silent moments alone.

 The narrative leans into the disorientation, making nothing clear.
 Your companion becomes increasingly cryptic.
 He urges you onward, never pausing more than absolutely necessary.
 The deer behave increasingly strangely.
 Your companion regales you with sickening tales of the investigative mistreatment he subjected them to on his previous visit.
 By the time the strange mushrooms come into play it is very obvious that you are in a place to which you should never have come, very far from anywhere or anyone, with mounting dread, alone with with a madman.
 What happened the last time he took this route?
 What did he leave behind here?
 What awaits at your journey's end?